Federation of Canadian Naturists

 The Federation of Canadian Naturists (FCN) is the official International Naturist Federation (INF) representative for English-speaking Canada.
-It was founded in 1986, and has been reported to have 1,000 members.
+It was founded in 1986, and has been reported to have 1,300 members.

-It publishes a quarterly magazine called Going Natural/Au naturel, which had a circulation of 1,000 in 2020.
+It publishes a quarterly magazine called Going Natural/Au naturel, which had a circulation of 900 in 2023.

-Because the INF only recognizes one naturist organization per country, the FCN shares its membership with the Fédération Québécoise de Naturisme (FQN) (founded 1978).
+Because the INF only recognizes one naturist organization per country, the FCN shares its membership with the Federation of Quebec de Naturists (FQN) (founded 1978).
 Together, the FCN and FQN form the FQN-FCN Union for the purpose of joint membership in the INF.